Arthur Ingram: Ingram's almshouses

 It is thought that Ingram died at York in 1642 as the Civil War was breaking out.
 In January 1642, fearing for the safety of his family and retinue, King Charles left the London area for the north of the country, and was a guest of Sir Arthur Ingram in his York House for some part of this period.
 Ingram made his will on 15 August 1640 and it was proved on 10 September 1642.

 Family

+Ingram married three times.
+His children include: